 - Spectrum modem and router rental fee — Spectrum internet plans include either a modem or Gateway modem/router combo with service.
 Plans that only include a modem will need to either rent a router for $5/mo. or you’ll have to purchase your own router.

 - Data limit and usage fees — Spectrum internet plans don’t have data limits or data overage fees.

 - Late payment fees — Not paying your Spectrum internet bill on time may result in a late payment fee of up to $8.95.

 - Spectrum cancellation fees — While the company has no-term agreements that don’t include Spectrum cancellation fees, you’ll still be responsible for paying the entire month’s bill, even if you cancel on day one of your billing cycle.
 Previously, Spectrum would send off a prorated final bill, but the company announced they would stop prorated bills effective June 23, 2019.

-- Setup and installation fees — Most Spectrum internet plans come with a one-time $49.99 standard installation fee; however, the Gig installation fee is $199.99.
-Non-gig plans can opt to self install for $9.99.
+- Setup and installation fees — Spectrum internet plans come with a one-time $49.99 professional installation fee or you can opt to self-install for $19.99.

 Verizon Fios internet fees and costs

 - Verizon modem and router rental fee — With Verizon Fios internet plans, you can either rent the Fios Router for $15/mo. or purchase it for a one-time price of $199.99.
 You also have the option to use your own modem and router.
 The Fios Router monthly rental fee is waived with the Fios Gigabit Connection plan.

 - Data limit and usage fees — Verizon Fios internet plans have no data caps or data overage fees.